Ghadames

 Ghadames house corridor, with red paint designs on white walls.

-and lanes, exclusively used by women, to move from one house to another
+open streets and lanes, exclusively used by women, to move from one

 The roofed streets of Ghadames are used mainly by men and